Mori-Team/Mori-Minor-Releases/README.md

 13) Put on the headset and navigate to *Apps* and change the app filtering dropdown selection from *All* to *Unknown Sources*.
 14) Find *Mori Minor* on the list and launch it.
 15) If prompted to allow Microphone access, allow it in order to use the voice command functionality to talk to Mori.

+## Privacy

+This app uses a third party voice processors ([Meta/Oculus](https://www.oculus.com/legal/privacy-policy/)/[Wit.ai](https://wit.ai/privacy)) to understand what you're saying to Mori.
+Voice data is sent to these services to understand your commands, based on your voluntary activation.
+If you do not wish to be recorded at any point, whether intentionally or unintentionally, you should deny Microphone access when running this app for the first time.
+We do not store audio recordings or retain transcripts, however our third party data processors.
+By downloading this app, you acknowledge you understand this privacy statement and the privacy statements of our third party voice processors.